Social Dictatorships: The Political Economy of the Welfare State in the Middle East and North Africa (Oxford University Press, 2020)

 "The Politics of Partial Liberalization: Cronyism and Non-Tariff Protection in Mubarak's Egypt" (with A. Malik), CSAE Working Paper, WPS/2016-27.

-"Parlamentswahlen in Marokko: Ende oder Anfang eines "marokkanischen Frühlings"?", GIGA Focus Nahost, GIGA German Institute of Global And Area Studies.
+"Parlamentswahlen in Marokko: Ende oder Anfang eines "marokkanischen Frühlings"?", GIGA Focus Nahost, GIGA German Institute of Global And Area Studies, November 2011.

 "Political Economy and Development in the MENA region" (with S. Hatab and S. Hertog), in Lynch, M., Schwedler, J. and Yom, S. (eds.)
-The Political Science of the Middle East, Oxford University Press, forthcoming.
+The Political Science of the Middle East, Oxford University Press.
+2022.

 "Welfare States in the Middle East", in Cammett, M. and Jones, P. (eds.)
 Oxford Handbook of Politics in Muslim Societies, Oxford: Oxford University Press.
 2020.